 The DSS approach emphasizes abstraction as the core skill to be cultivated.
 Rather than memorizing facts or procedures, students learn to recognize patterns, generalize from examples, and apply principles to novel situations.
-The KG explicitly encodes abstraction hierarchies: showing how specific examples instantiate general principles and how general principles are derived from even more fundamental axioms.

-This is DL in the pedagogical sense: understanding that $F = ma$ is not just an equation to be memorized, but an instance of the broader principle that changes in motion require external influence.
+The KG explicitly encodes abstraction hierarchies: how specific examples instantiate general principles and how general principles are derived from fundamental axioms.
+This is DL in the pedagogical sense: understanding that $F = ma$ is not just an equation to be memorized but an instance of the broader principle that changes in motion require external influence.
 A DSS tutor trained on such a KG can guide students up and down the abstraction ladder, ensuring that procedural fluency is always grounded in conceptual understanding~\citep{turing_lecture_abstractions}.